 Co-Author (with Jamie S. Gorelick), Justice Department Contacts with Represented Persons: A Sensible Solution, 78 Judicature 136 (1994)

 Oxford University, Balliol College, M.Phil. in International Relations, with distinction, 1987

-Princeton University, Woodrow Wilson School of Public and International Affairs, A.B., magna cum laude, 1985
+Princeton University, Princeton School of Public and International Affairs, A.B., magna cum laude, 1985

 - Phi Beta Kappa

 Law Clerk, Justice Harry A. Blackmun, U.S. Supreme Court, 1992-1993

 Law Clerk, Judge Patricia M. Wald, U.S. Court of Appeals, District of Columbia Circuit, 1991-1992

 Law Clerk, Judge José A. Cabranes, U.S. District Court, District of Connecticut, 1990-1991